wyattswei/wyattswei.github.io/_teaching/2-bman30091-financial-derivatives.md

 ---

 * Received 2022 AMBS Teaching Excellence with 4.9/5
-* Deliver workshops in both hybrid and in-person formats (Up to 4 hours/times a week)
+* Delivered workshops in both hybrid and in-person formats (Up to 4 hours/times a week)
 * Held office hours and answered questions via online forum and email